-In the period July 2018 to June 2019, the project partners completed environmental compliance documents for an expansion of the Pure Water Monterey treatment facility capacity to 5.0 million gallons per day (mgd) from 4.0 mgd.
+In the period July 2019 to June 2020, tow deep injection wells and 2 vadose wells were drilled, constructed, and tested.
+In addition, the project partners completed environmental compliance documents for an expansion of the Pure Water Monterey treatment facility capacity to 5.0 million gallons per day (mgd) from 4.0 mgd.
 The expansion will allow for the delivery of up to 600 AFA of purified recycled water to the Marina Coast Water District.
 The team also successfully obtained water rights for the project, secured State Revolving Fund loan monies from the State Water Resources Control Board (SWRCB) to build the project, and certified an Addendum to the Environmental Impact Report to add the Monterey Pipeline and Hilby Pump Station.
 The pipeline was completed during the period covered by this report.
 The pipeline will allow Pure Water Monterey water to be supplied to Pebble Beach, Carmel and Carmel Valley and also allow excess Carmel River water to be delivered to the ASR wells in the winter.
 Construction on all components of Pure Water Monterey began in 2017.
-Completion was expected in late-2019.
+Completion was achieved in late-2019.